 How do I report earnings?

 You can work with an Employment Network like Allsup Employment Services to help you report your earnings.
-This can be a confusing process, and it’s important that you keep your records current.
+We even have an easy-to-use App for you to send us your paystubs.
 This ensures your SSDI benefits continue as long as they’re available for you – and that they stop before overpayments that need to be paid back.

 Why do I have to keep track of my earnings?